-- (a) Any importer, manufacturer, distributor or user of mercury and mercury compounds or transporters, treaters and disposers of mercury-bearing or mercury-contaminated wastes must submit quarterly reports to the Environmental Management Bureau of the Department, as well as retain records of their activities and transactions. - (b) All reports submitted to the Environmental Management Bureau of the Department and records retained at the premises must include, among others, the names and the addresses of the importer, manufacturer, distributor and purchaser, the end-use category of mercury or mercury-containing products, quantity of products supplied, and the quantity of wastes produced as a result of manufacturing and industrial uses according to the reporting format(s) issued by the Department under this CCO. - (c) Records retained by the premises must be available for inspection at any time by any authorized government officer upon request or in times where the health, safety and environmental conditions are compromised or during times of emergency. - (d) Reports must be submitted to the Department, through the Environmental Management Bureau at frequencies and formats specified later in a Department Circular. - (e) Material Safety Data Sheets of the chemical should be made available to all relevant personnel and displayed conspicuously in the premises at all times.
+- (a) Any importer, manufacturer, distributor or user cyanide and cyanide compounds or transporters, treaters and disposers or cyanide-bearing or cyanide-contaminated wastes must submit quarterly reports to the Environmental Management Bureau of the Department as well as retain records of their activities and transactions. - (b) All reports submitted to the Environmental Management Bureau of the Department and records retained at the premises must include, among others, the names and the addresses of the importer, manufacturer, distributor and purchaser, and end-use category of cyanide or cyanide containing products, quantity of products supplied, and the quantity of wastes produced as a result of manufacturing and industrial uses according to the reporting format(s) issued by the Department under this CCO. - (c) Records retained by the premises must be available for inspection at any time by any authorized government officer upon request or in times where the health, safety and environmental conditions are compromised or during times of emergency. - (d)Reports must be submitted to the Department, through the Environmental Management Bureau at frequencies and formats specified later in a Department Circular.

-(3) Limitations/Restriction of Use and Disposal

-(a) The use of mercury and mercury compounds shall be strictly limited to the following endusers and those exempted under Section VI of this CCO:
+- (e) Material Safety Data Sheets of the chemical should be made available to all relevant personnel and displayed conspicuously in the premises at all times. - (3) Limitations/Restriction of Use and Disposal - (a) The use of cyanide and cyanide compounds shall be strictly limited to the following end-users and those exempted under Section VI of this CCO: